panzerdp/dmitripavlutin.com/content/posts/102-learn-javacript/index.md

 commentsThreadId: how-to-learn-javascript
 ---

 You've decided to learn JavaScript because you want to become a Frontend or Backend developer.

-I had taken the whole journey from a beginner to (hopefully!) a good JavaScript developer.
-During my learning journey I made mistakes, and I made good decisions.
+But how do you start?
+Which road to take to learn JavaScript efficiently, and, if possible, less painful?

-In this post I want to share with you my experience and principles on how to learn JavaScript language efficiently, and stay motivated in the long run.
+I want to share with you my experience and principles on how to learn JavaScript fundamentals and stay motivated in the process.

-Note: JavaScript fundamentals I consider the  keywords, operators, variables, expressions, functions, closures, objects, prototypal inheritance, classes, promises, `async/await`, `this`.
+Note: JavaScript fundamentals I consider the  keywords, data types, operators, variables, expressions, functions, closures, objects, prototypal inheritance, classes, `this`, promises, `async/await`.

 ## 1. Step by step

 Stephen King is one of my favorite writers.
-He is very productive writer and has published around 61 novels.
+He has published around 61 novels.
 Many of these have been adapted into movies and TV series.

 When King was asked in an interview "How do you write?", he answered:

 > One word at a time.

 There are no shortcuts or silver bullets to write a good book: you write one word at a time.
-Any book is written word by word, minute by minute, hour by hour until completed.
+He writes a book word by word, minute by minute, hour by hour until it's completed.

 Step by step principle applies to learning JavaScript language too.
 There are no shortcuts or silver bullets on how to learn JavaScript: you need, step by step, to understand each concept of the language.